 - Content meets or exceeds ASHP healthcare curriculum and certification test standards for emergency preparedness.

 - New!
-Add one of our new eChapters to meet the specific needs of your course: Pharmacy and Pharmacy Technicians eChapter or Health Information Management eChapter.
+Add one of our new eChapters to meet the specific needs of your course: Pharmacies and Preparedness eChapter or Health Information Management eChapter.
 These eChapters include hands-on laboratory activities and projects.

 - Exciting Action Photos engage visual learners.